 These watercourse diversion works were commenced early April 2017 and completed late June 2017.
 The project involved creation of a car park area, watercourse ring excavation, water diversion, landscaping of site and area reinstatement.
 The resulting watercourse is now a picturesque addition to the grounds at Marcham Mill.

 Works were begun onsite March 2017 and completed early June 2017.
 The project involved the removal of the existing degraded wall, excavation, sheet piling, and then the construction of a new riparian wall.
 Greenford also completed the restoration of the bank behind on the grounds of the private residence.
 The end result is a striking yet subtle addition to the river frontage of this sought after section of the Thames.

 Works were begun onsite in August 2016 and are scheduled for completion April 2017 when the new, much larger second lagoon portion of the marina was officially opened.
 The new basin connects to the original marina via a 14m wide entrance channel and is nearly 3 times as large providing an additional 148 berths to this already very popular mooring location.

 A decade in the making, the regeneration of the Maidenhead waterways is a project very close to the heart of local residents and businesses alike.
-The works started with the reinstatement of the waterway from York Road to the library footbridge section of the York Stream channel, and will continue up and downstream thereafter to complete Stage 1 channel works between the A4/St Cloud Way and the GWR railway line.
-The end result will be a navigable waterway which will be wide enough to accommodate leisure boats and will include a weir, fish pass and boat roller.
-The waterway ‘ring’ that will run through and around Maidenhead is set to make an attractive feature which will encourage new life to the town centre.
+The works started with the reinstatement of the waterway from York Road to the library footbridge section of the York Stream channel, and continued up and downstream thereafter to complete Stage 1 channel works between the A4/St Cloud Way and the GWR railway line.
+The end result is a navigable waterway wide enough to accommodate leisure boats and will ultimately include a weir, fish pass and boat roller.
+The waterway ‘ring’ that runs through and around Maidenhead is set to make an attractive feature which will encourage new life to the town centre.
 This scheme was driven by Maidenhead Waterways and implemented by the Royal Borough of Windsor and Maidenhead’s Area Action Plan.